nihil-momenti/cea/hacks/README.md

 `colorize.rb`
 -------------

 This file itself isn't really a hack.
-Its existence here however is.
-This is the main (/only) file from the colorize gem, normally you would use `require 'rubygems'; require 'colorize'` to load it but to make this assignment easier to install and run I decided it would be better to pull it out to here.
+Its existence here, however is.
+This is the main(/only) file from the colorize gem, normally you would use `require 'rubygems'; require 'colorize'` to load it but to make this assignment easier to install and run I decided it would be better to pull it out to here.
 So this isn't my work, thanks go out to [fazibear](mailto:fazibear@gmail.com) for